NorESMhub/xesmf_clm_fates_diagnostic/README.md

 This file should be a json-file containing the three keyword arguments:
 * VAR_LIST_MAIN - and this should be followed by the list of main variables to plot on maps and for trends
 * SEASONAL_VARSETS - and this should be followed by a dictionary of named variable sets for which to plot seasonal cycles over the various regions
-* COMPARE_VARIABLES - and this should be followed by a list of variables to use to make comparison plots If the no pamfile argument is sent, the file standard_pams.json  is used.
+* COMPARE_VARIABLES - is optional, if included this should be followed by a list of variables to use to make comparison plots, if not sent but a comparison is still requested, the compare_variables will be taken from VAR_LIST_MAIN
+If the no pamfile argument is sent, the file standard_pams.json  is used.
 Feel free to copy that file to use as a template when making your own parameterfile, but we recommend not editing the file itself.